Religion in Gabon

 Christianity is the predominant religion in Gabon, with significant minorities of the adherents of Islam and traditional faiths.

 Gabon is a secular state and the constitution ensures freedom of religion.
 Many people practice elements of both Christianity and traditional indigenous religious beliefs.
-Christmas and Easter are recognised as public holidays.
-The 2022 Afrobarometer found that 40.4% of the population identified as Nondenominational Christian and 22.5% as Catholic.
+Christmas, Easter, Ascension Day, Assumption Day, All Saints' Day, Pentecost, Eid al-Fitr, and Eid al-Adha are recognised as public holidays.
+The 2022 Afrobarometer found that 40.4% of the population identified as Nondenominational Christian, 7.2% Evangelical, 5.3% Pentecostal and 22.5% as Catholic.

+Statistics

+Demographic and Health Surveys

+Gabon has had three Demographic and Health Surveys (DHS) conducted since the 21st century, all of which collected data on the religious affiliation of Gabonese respondents.
+The most recent DHS survey was conducted between 2019 and 2021.

+Censuses generally do not record or release information on religious affiliation, with estimates from religious leaders and government agencies varying significantly.